didemertens/cfg-resource-library/library/javascript.md

 ## What is JavaScript used for?
 ---
 Alongside HTML and CSS, JavaScript is one of the core technologies of the World Wide Web.
-Over 97% of websites use it client-side for web page behavior (user interaction), often incorporating third-party libraries.
+Over 97% of websites use it client-side for web page behaviour (user interaction), often incorporating third-party libraries.
 All major web browsers have a dedicated JavaScript engine to execute the code on the user's device.

 ## Examples to look at
 ---
-React, Vue

-When you are an aspiring developer, it can be really hard to choose a framework.
-There are so many and everyone has their own preference.
-Just remember that most frameworks work in a similar way.
-That means that it doesn’t matter if you see an interesting job but they work with a different framework.
-You can easily pick it up (and employers know that).
-So all you have to do is stick with one framework at first.
-Only when you’re very comfortable with it and have built a couple of projects, then you can look into other frameworks.

-At the moment, React is the most used JavaScript framework<sup>*</sup>, with Vue becoming more and more popular.
-Both frameworks are very beginner-friendly and fun to work with, so I suggest you look at the documentation and examples (and maybe jobs you find interesting) to decide which one you’ll focus on.

-<sup>*</sup> React is technically a library, you can read more about that [here](https://www.freecodecamp.org/news/is-react-a-library-or-a-framework/)

 ## Resources
 ---